vraravam/natsumi-browser/README.md

 #### Highlights the current URL and adapts to the scene.
 ![](./images/urlbar.png)

-Natsumi URLbar is a new take on your browser's address bar, which highlights the current URL and changes appearance based on the context.
+Natsumi applies a fresh new coat of paint to your browser's URL bar, making the current URL stand out more and changing colors dynamically based on context.

 ### 🖥️ Reimagined Picture-in-picture.
 #### Modern and streamlined.